Calephelis muticum: Genetics and Adaptations

-Males have pointed forewings while the females tend to be slightly more rounded.
+The swamp metalmark can be distinguished by its red-brown coloring and rows of small, metallic spots and lines on the insect's hind wings.
+It's abdomen is orange and gray to enable camouflage, and the species sometimes has checkered marks on its wing fringes.
+Males have pointed forewings while the females' forewings tend to be slightly more rounded.
 Both sexes have bright red-brown wings which are lightly checkered.
 Wingspan is 2.4 to 3 cm.